mbizhani/mbizhani.github.io/_drafts/spark.md

 - with multiple _partitions_
   - each one is a collection of rows that is processed by a worker node in the cluster

 Line 2 applies a _Transformations_ on the DataFrame.
-Two groups
+They are 2 groups
   - **narrow** - row in a source partition may be transformed at most to row of **a** destination partition (e.g. above `where`)
     - pipeline
   - **wide** - row in a source partition can be transformed to rows of multiple destination partitions.
     - shuffle

+Line 3 does an aggregation transformation (wide) and at last collecting of results from processed partitions which is an _Action_.
+They are 3 groups
+  - view data in the console
+  - collect data to native objects in the respective language
+  - write to output data sources

 ### Misc
 - Publish Spark as a SQL DataSource ([link](https://spark.apache.org/docs/latest/sql-programming-guide.html#running-the-thrift-jdbcodbc-server))